-Updated 09.22.2018: Is a National Park adventure filled with spectacular photography opportunities on your boomer travel list?
-If natural arches illuminated by the sunrise and sunsets glowing over a vast landscape inspire you, Alan and I recommend a self-guided Canyonlands National Park photography tour.
+Is a National Park adventure filled with spectacular photography opportunities on your boomer travel list?
+If natural arches illuminated by sunrises and sunsets glowing over a vast landscape inspire you, Alan and I recommend a Canyonlands photography adventure in Moab, Utah.

 You’ll be getting up early and staying out late on this busy Canyonlands photography itinerary.
 But these amazing sites near Moab, Utah, are worth it.
 And you can always catch up on sleep upon returning home.

 Not a photographer?
-Try our two-day tour to experience Canyonlands best views rather than photographing them.
+Try our two-day tour to experience Canyonlands best sunset and sunrise views rather than photographing them.
 You’ll be seeing the park from a photographer’s point of view.